MorganMWoods/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML conveys code info to both the browser and the developer.
+While non semantic HTML is useful for styling and organizing, that's as far as it goes.
+Semantic HTML helps search engines, screen readers, etc. in addition to the uses of non semantic HTML.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+1) Block starts a new line and takes up the full width of the screen.
+2) Inline elements do not start on a new line and only occupy the width of the content.
+Setting height and width doest't have any effects.

 3. What are the 4 areas of the box model?

+Content -> Padding -> Border -> Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Cross axis

 5. Explain why git is valuable to a team of developers.

+Developers can work on the same files at the same time and address different tasks to be accomplished at once while being remote.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
+- [x] Add your Team Lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push -u origin `<firstName-lastName>`.